Aaron Judge Preview, Player Props: Yankees vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the eighth-ranked team ERA among all league pitching staffs (3.98).
+- The Brewers have the seventh-ranked team ERA across all MLB pitching staffs (3.97).

-- The Brewers rank 22nd in baseball in home runs surrendered (179 total, 1.3 per game).
+- Brewers pitchers combine to surrender 180 total home runs at a rate of 1.3 per game (to rank 22nd in the league).

-- His most recent time out came on Saturday against the Philadelphia Phillies, when the right-hander threw 4 1/3 innings, surrendering two earned runs while giving up three hits.
+- In his most recent time out on Sunday, the lefty went 6 1/3 innings against the Philadelphia Phillies, allowing four earned runs while surrendering four hits.

-- The 33-year-old has amassed an ERA of 5.07, with 7.8 strikeouts per nine innings, in 21 games this season.
-Opponents have a .245 batting average against him.
+- In 19 games this season, the 36-year-old has amassed a 3.33 ERA and 5.8 strikeouts per nine innings, while allowing a batting average of .228 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.